 Climate Initiatives Branch provides objective and expert analyses and develops and administers energy policy and incentive programs to serve the public interest and address statutory mandates including offshore wind energy development initiatives, land-use screens for solar, terrestrial wind, and storage, and transmission planning.

 Renewables Portfolio Standards Branch administers the state’s landmark Renewables Portfolio Standard (RPS) with the California Public Utilities Commission, to ensure the state’s utilities disclose electricity supply portfolio to consumers, provides funding and programs to support renewable energy development, and tracks the state’s progress toward its renewable goals.

-Fiscal, Data Management, and Project Integration Branch administers all of STEP’s budgetary, contracts, interagency agreements, and work authorizations, GIS mapping, data modeling, and development of public-use tools such as our program Dashboards.
+Data Analytics and Integration Branch administers all of STEP’s budgetary, contracts, interagency agreements, and work authorizations, GIS mapping, data modeling, and development of public-use tools such as our program Dashboards.

 STEP is the state’s lead environmental permitting authority for all power plants 50 megawatts and greater that are proposed for construction and operations in California.
 This authority also covers a project’s associated infrastructure such as electric transmission lines, natural gas lines, and water pipelines.
 The process is the functional equivalent of a CEQA review and includes coordination with local, state, and federal agencies to ensure that these agencies’ permit requirements are incorporated.